tari-project/rfcs/src/RFC-0155_TariAddress.md

 ## Description

+Wallet addresses should give all the information necessary to send transactions to the wallet who's address it is.
+To start of a wallet needs to advertise its features that it supports as well as what network it on.
+To keep this human readable, we need independent identifiers for both the features and the network.

+For normal interactive MW transactions it would need a public key to communicate to.
+The private key of this MUST be kept hidden by the node at all times to ensure that a node cannot be spoofed.
+Because this needs to be kept hidden we can use this as a spend key to derive the actual spend key for the UTXO.

+As soon as we want to send non-interactive transactions, things get a bit more complicated.
+If the receiving wallet is a normal wallet it has access to all the nessasary information required to spend the transaction.
+But if the receiving wallet contains a Hardware device such as a ledger, the wallet cannot know the spending information, this introduces the need for a secondary view key.
+The wallet can give out the private key of this to another party to view the UTXOs.
+But this key cannot be used to spend the UTXO.

+We can also enclude a checksum to detect errors when we encode this as bytes.
+This address can also be very easily encoded with emojis if we assign an emoji to each u8.

 Tari [Communication Node]s are identified on the network via their [Node ID]; which in turn are derived from the node's public key.
 Both the node id and public key are simple large integer numbers.
 The communication private key should be kept private by the node at all times to ensure that a node cannot be spoofed.

 The most common practice for human beings to copy large numbers in cryptocurrency software is scanning a QR code or copying and pasting a value from one application to another.
 These numbers are typically encoded using hexadecimal or Base58 encoding.
 The user will then typically scan (parts) of the string by eye to ensure that the value was transferred